 Anyway, let’s get on with the show!
 Here are my favourite gifts for three-year-olds.

 Imaginary play is part of everyday life for children this age and giving a gift of play food will go down well.
-Whether it’s a tea set, a pizza or cutting food, when you invest in wooden play food, you can be sure it will last.
+Whether it’s a tea set, lollipops or ice-lollies , when you invest in wooden play food, you can be sure it will last.
 If they love role play activities, but already have lots of play food, how about treating them to a Tool Set, Vanity Set or a Doctors Set?

 Stamps are a great way of expressing your creativity and with a little bit of guidance, your child can create lovely scenes using wooden stamps and colourful ink.
-The ones that I stock that are most suitable for three-year-olds are the Melissa and Doug Wooden Stamps.
-I love the Butterflies and Hearts.
+The ones that I stock that are most suitable for three-year-olds are the Happy Handle Stamp Set, Ocean Stamp Set and the Garden Stamp Set.
 Each set comes with 4 wooden stamps and an ink block with four coloured ink.
 If your child still puts things in their mouth, then it might be best to wait a little longer to purchase these, as they are small.

 At this age, you can introduce magnets to your child.
-I love this Magnetic Pattern Box and also this tin that you can make different faces and expressions with.
-Finally, your child could have great fun with this wooden magnetic dress up people
+I love this Magnetic Pattern Box and also this tin where your child can create funny faces .
+This Magnetic doll is also great for helping your child make clothes choices and imagine scenarios.

 I hope this blog post has given you some inspiration on what to buy for that special three-year-old in your life.
 If you need more ideas, check out my full range of toys for 3-5-year-olds here or my blog on toys for 4 year olds.
 The following blogs might also come in handy – Travel Activities for 3 and 4 year olds and STEM activities for pre-school aged children.